 - Irwin Oostindie (President)

 WBT operates the site under an Operator’s License from Environment Canada and a Management Agreement with The District of North Vancouver.

 Successful negotiation for long-term tenure until March 31st 2041 to match Site Manager Environment Canada`s MOU has been achieved.

-The bird species list has risen from 208 in 1993 to 249 species/sub-species by the first quarter of 2016 and includes migratory species such as Osprey and the blue-listed Purple Martin from Brazil, red-listed White Pelican etc.
+The bird species list has risen from 208 in 1993 to 249 species/sub-species by 2016 and includes migratory species such as Osprey and the blue-listed Purple Martin from Brazil, red-listed White Pelican etc.

 Several valuable conservation projects have been undertaken by WBT at the site.

 In the past, the Trust has also assisted with or solely developed properties on Salt Spring Island, Galliano Island, Vancouver Island, Surrey and Langley.

 The Trust publishes its magazine Wingspan twice a year, and maintains a variety of social media sites (Instagram, Twitter, Facebook).